a-melino/StrikeCaseStudy/README.md

 #
 ## Overview

 Strike is a payments company founded by Jack Mallers in 2020.
 The company offers instant global payments using the Bitcoin blockchain via the Lightning Network with no added transaction fees.
-Merchants around the world use Strike's API to facilitate instant payments across the globe, and marketplaces using Strike enable payments between buyers and sellers on the marketplaces' platforms.
+According to the Strike official website, "marketplaces use Strike’s API to enable payments between buyers and sellers or fans and creators.
+Merchants use Strike’s API to accept payments from customers globally".
 Additionally, users of Strike can buy and sell Bitcoin on the platform and also have the option of having their paycheques converted directly into Bitcoin.
 [1]

 #
 ## Business Activities